VHCosta/pokemon-availability-server/README.md

 # Pokémon Availability - Server
 A backend server of a two part app for checking Pokémon availability given a selection of games.

-This project is written in ReactJS.
-Parts of the code were generated using [DeepSeek-R1](https://chat.deepseek.com/) and the [Cline](https://cline.bot/) extension with [Claude 3.5-Sonnet](https://claude.ai/) in Visual Studio Code (VSCode).
+This project is written using Express.
+Parts of the code were initially generated using [DeepSeek-R1](https://chat.deepseek.com/) and the [Cline](https://cline.bot/) extension with [Claude 3.5-Sonnet](https://claude.ai/) in Visual Studio Code (VSCode).

 ## 🎉 The app is live! 🥳
 That's right, this app is finally live!
 The client is on Netlify, and the server is on Render.com!